BMW i8 Coupe (2014-2020) reliability & safety

 BMW i8 Coupe reliability

-BMW didn’t perform too well in our sister title Auto Express’ Driver Power owner-satisfaction survey, taking 21st place out of 26 brands, but the i8 takes much of its make-up from more conventional cars such as the 3 Series so, where possible, it uses tried-and-tested technology.
+BMW didn’t perform too well in our sister title Auto Express’ Driver Power owner-satisfaction survey in 2018, finishing 25th out of 30 brands, but the i8 takes much from more conventional cars such as the 3 Series so, where possible, it uses tried-and-tested technology.